brand life cycle

 Decline Stage

-The stages of PLC may be assumed as the basis for the stages of brand life.
-The concept of brand life cannot be analyzed separately from the stages of PLC.
+The stages of PLC may be assumed to be the basis for the stages of brand life.
+However, the concept of brand life cannot be analyzed separately from the stages of PLC.

 Brand Life

-The brand life evaluates the relationship between time and value for the consumer, while the product life cycle evaluates the relationship between sales volumes and time.
+Brand life evaluates the relationship between time and consumer value, while the product life cycle evaluates the relationship between sales volumes and time.

 Product Life Cycle Graph